 Since we are five times as likely to remember something we both see and hear, the audio/visual means of presentation implemented in the courtrooms increases both efficiency and juror comprehension.

-With minimal training, attorneys can present photos, documents, objects, videotapes and electronic presentations to focus juror attention on critical details.
+Counsel can present photos, documents, objects, videotapes and electronic presentations to focus juror attention on critical details.

 Some of the advanced technology integrated into the courtrooms includes: